ALL ABOUT PRONG COLLARS FOR GERMAN SHEPHERD DOGS

 Prong collars play a vital role in establishing boundaries within dog training, and the following are a few reasons why prong collars are used:

-• Training aid for strong dogs: Prong collars can prove invaluable for owners with large dog breeds that may present difficulties in control due to their size or strength.
-The collar's design facilitates effective communication and reinforces training commands, making it more manageable for owners to train and handle powerful dogs.
+Prong collars can prove invaluable for owners with large dog breeds that may present difficulties in control due to their size or strength.
+The collar's design facilitates effective communication and reinforces training commands, making it more manageable for owners to train and handle powerful dogs such as German Shepherds.

 Are prong collars dangerous or bad for GERMAN SHEPHERD dogs?